 Whenever writing a resignation letter, here are some of the elements that should be within your resignation.

 Your contact information

 As with any business letter, a formal business heading should be at the top of the page.
 This should contain your full name, your mailing address, your phone number, and your email.
-Keep in mind, if you don’t feel comfortable including your mailing address to your letter to parents, use the schools address instead.
+Keep in mind, if you don’t feel comfortable including your mailing address in your letter to parents, use the schools address instead.

 An upbeat message

 All resignations should have a positive retrospective on the time you spent with the school.
-Don’t use this as an opportunity so share your frustrations.
+Don’t use this as an opportunity, so share your frustrations.
 Use this as a way to thank everyone for the opportunity to work with both the faculty and the children.